30 Years Experience Representing Clients Like You

 The Probate Court NYC or Surrogate's Court has the jurisdiction to handle matters relating to a decedent's estate.
 Proceedings that are handled in the Surrogate’s Court include probate proceedings where the person has a Last Will and Administration proceedings where a person dies intestate or without a Last Will.
 Other proceedings handled in the Surrogate’s Court include accounting proceedings where the Executor or Administrator provides a record of all financial transactions involved in a decedent's estate.
 These proceedings can be amicable or can involve disputes and litigation.
-A Manhattan Estate lawyer is familiar with the procedures when an estate accounting is filed.
+A New York City Surrogate's Court lawyer is familiar with the procedures when an estate accounting is filed.
 The accounting contains many different schedules that provides information as to the estate transactions.
 For example, Schedule A may list all of the principal assets that the estate fiduciary collected during estate administration.
 Another Schedule may detail all of the items that were paid by the estate as administration expenses such as expenses to manage or maintain any real estate and estate and income taxes that were due.
 There are also Schedules showing the amount of estate assets remaining to be paid to beneficiaries and describing the calculation of fiduciary commissions.
 Executors and Administrators are entitled to receive a fee or a commission in connection with their actions as a fiduciary for the estate.
 Surrogate's Court Procedure Act Section 2307 sets forth the amount of statutory commission that are allowable.
 If there is found to be a breach of fiduciary duty, the Court can deny the payment of commissions to an Executor or Administrator.

 There are Surrogate's Courts throughout New York in each of the various counties.
 The New York or Manhattan Surrogate's Court is located in the downtown area near City Hall.
 The Brooklyn or Kings County Surrogate's Court is located in the same building as the County Supreme Court.
 The procedure in these Courts is found in the Surrogate's Court Procedure Act.
 There are many sections to these laws and rules dealing with probate proceedings, intestate administration, accounting proceedings and other matters.